Catherinegeo98/Uncertainty-quantification-via-conformal-prediction-in-data-assimilation/README.md

 # Uncertainty-quantification-via-conformal-prediction-in-data-assimilation
-This repository contains the code and experiments for our study on applying Conformal Prediction (CP) to uncertainty quantification in a controlled, idealized data assimilation setting.
-The goal is to assess whether CP, a novel machine learning (ML) framework, can provide reliable uncertainty estimates for nonlinear dynamical systems.
+This repository contains the code for our study on applying Conformal Prediction (CP) to uncertainty quantification in an idealized data assimilation setting using a 1D Modified Shallow Water model.
+We implement and compare three CP variants - Split Conformal Prediction (SCP), Normalised Conformal Prediction (NCP), and Conformalized Quantile Regression (CQR) and evaluate them using empirical coverage, interval width, Average Interval Score Loss (AISL), and ensemble mean snapshots.
+We also benchmark against traditional ensemble-based uncertainty measures like standard deviation interval and ensemble spread and investigate how CP-based perturbations influence the DA cycle in two configurations.
-We conduct our experiments using a 1D Modified shallow water toy model that mimics convective processes, allowing for a clear and interpretable evaluation of uncertainty behavior.

-We implement and compare three variants of CP:
-Standard Conformal Prediction (SCP),
-Normalized Conformal Prediction (NCP) and Conformalized Quantile Regression (CQR).

-These methods are evaluated using key uncertainty metrics, including:
-Empirical coverage,
-Interval width,
-Average Interval Score Loss (AISL) and
-Ensemble mean snapshots at different timesteps.

-In addition to CP-based approaches, we benchmark against traditional ensemble-based uncertainty measures, such as standard deviation intervals and ensemble spread, to understand the relative strengths of each method.
-A central component of this work is the integration of CP-derived uncertainty into the data assimilation (DA) cycle.
-We investigate how introducing CP-based perturbations influences the evolution of uncertainty during forecast–analysis updates.

-The repository provides:
-Implementation of CP methods (SCP, NCP, CQR),
-Tools for computing uncertainty metrics (coverage, AISL, interval width, snapshots).
+├── CQR/                                      # CQR training, inference, and DA scripts ├── DA_CP_CQR/                                # DA cycling with CQR-based perturbations with both configurtaions ├── DA_CP_NCP/                                # DA cycling with NCP-based perturbations with both configurtaions ├── DA_CP_SCP/                                # DA cycling with SCP-based perturbations with both configurtaions ├── AISL_evaluation.ipynb                     # AISL, coverage, and width for all CP methods ├── Coverage_and_Interval_size.ipynb          # Coverage and interval size across all CP methods ├── Plotting_snapshots_CPvsTraditional.ipynb  # Snapshot comparison: CP vs traditional approaches ├── Snapshots_CP.ipynb                        # Snapshots for all CP methods └── RMSE_CP_NoCP.py                           # RMSE: CP-perturbed DA vs no-CP baseline for both configurtaions